-Translating with Taste: What Food Taught Me About Language, Culture, and Empathy
+Translating with Taste: What Food Taught Me about Language, Culture, and Empathy

 We were not merely transferring meaning between languages.
 Instead, we were negotiating across cultures and expectations from different groups.